nhutle/todolist-php/README.md

 ### Folow the instructions step by step to run the project

-1. Run the following command from command line to install PHPUnit
+1. Run the following command from command line to install dependencies

     ```composer install```

+2. Run the following command from command line to dump autoload

+      ```composer dump-autoload```

 2. Import database dumb from ```todo-list.sql```